vbookshelf/COVID-19-CXR-Analyzer/README.md

 If you specifically want to see how the yolov5 model was deployed then please review the code in the views.py file.<br>
 [Covid-Backend/flask/app/views.py]

-I've created a Kaggle notebook that explains how to use Yolov5.
+I created a Kaggle notebook that explains how to use Yolov5.
 If you are a beginner I suggest reviewing that notebook before reviewing the views.py file.<br>
 https://www.kaggle.com/vbookshelf/basics-of-yolo-v5-balloon-detection